Whether you’re a beginner runner, a 5K fanatic, or a marathon junkie, the way you breathe while running matters.

 Enter The Right Pace

-Early on, stick to the conversational pace—a pace in which you can hold a conversation, or recite the pledge of allegiance, without panting for air.
+The best way to keep your breathing under control while running is to stick to a conversational pace—a pace in which you can hold a conversation or recite the pledge of allegiance without panting for air.

-If you find it hard to talk, then you’re pushing it too hard.
+If you find it hard to talk, you’re pushing it too hard.

 Breathe Deep While Running